$20,000 TAKE2 FINALS TO BE HELD AT KENTUCKY NATIONAL

 The top 40 high-point Hunters and Jumpers in the TAKE2 League from around the country will be invited to the Finals, and the top five finishers in each division at the Kentucky National will automatically earn Wild Card berths.

-In order to be eligible for the TAKE2 Hunter and Jumper Finals and Year-End Awards, horses must be enrolled in the TAKE2 Thoroughbred League by the end of the 2020 season.
+In order to be eligible for the TAKE2 Hunter and Jumper Finals and Year-End Awards, horses must be enrolled in the TAKE2 Thoroughbred League by the end of the 2022 season.
 Enrollment is $50 for the season, which runs from Aug.
-26, 2019 to Aug.
-30, 2020.
+29, 2022 through Aug.
+27, 2023.
 Click here to register your Thoroughbred in the League.

 “Our focus since the start has been the welfare and promotion of retired racehorses,”TAKE2 President Rick Schosberg said.
 “Those of us who have worked with Thoroughbreds all our lives appreciate their talent and heart and versatility, and we share that appreciation with our partners in the show horse community.
 Working together through TAKE2, we have been able to raise awareness and expand second career paths for the horses leaving the racetrack.
 The TAKE2 Finals will help us bring our message to an even wider audience.”